adriensaremi/Random-Stuff/README.md

 # Random-Stuff

-A bunch of everything.
+You will find a bunch of everything in this repository.
 Me playing around with all sorts of code.